polyaxon/polyaxon/site/integrations/elastic-stack.md

 ---
 title: "Elastic Stack"
 meta_title: "Elastic Stack"
-meta_description: "Polyaxon allows users to use Elastic Stack to reliably and securely take data from any source, in any format, and search, analyze, and visualize it in real time."
+meta_description: "Polyaxon allows users to use Elastic Stack to reliably and securely take data from any source, in any format, and search, analyze, and visualize it in real-time."
-custom_excerpt: "Elastic Stack lets you reliably and securely take data from any source, in any format, and search, analyze, and visualize it in real time."
+custom_excerpt: "Elastic Stack lets you reliably and securely take data from any source, in any format, and search, analyze, and visualize it in real-time."
 image: "../../content/images/integrations/elastic-stack.png"
 author:
   name: "Polyaxon"